 We all remember how things went during the 2008 financial crisis, and while those who lost their jobs in the financial markets tried to laugh it off, we all knew how much people have suffered because of this.
 Many have lost their homes, their living, and some even lost everything but the shirt on their back.
 And lately, with reports of the private equity firms doing similar things as the banks that caused the 2008 crisis are popping up, we can’t help but think if it’s all happening again.
 Though is there any truth to this?
 Not about the private equity firms, we all know that they are in it for the money, but the 2008 crisis happening again.

 Fortunately enough, though the private equity firms are not subject to the new rules put on banks, they also do not have the same power as banks to sell these junk mortgage bonds as investments to the public.
 Though, the market crash was tied in closely to the property market, it was actually the huge amount of leverage, money borrowed to purchase investments, used to buy the junk mortgage bonds, that caused the whole thing to collapse.
 So rest assured that things are not going to become as bad as what happened almost a decade ago.
+Carpet cleaning is a boring chore that most people do themselves, but one car hire a carpet cleaner to take care of this job.

 How BAD could it get ?